ha5dzs/volciclab-utilities/Readme.md

 ### AI Inference at Volciclab

 We have LLM servers for isolated agentic coding and exploratory data analysis, and to a limited degree, we have image generation capability.
 As this field is rapidly changing, it's best to ask or explore what is the current latest & greatest.
-Note that not everything is or can run at the same time.
+Note that not everything is being, or can be run at the same time.
 But, in principle:

 | What service | Listens at: | Max GPU memory |
 | ------------ | ----------- | ------------ |